-- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - ▶ If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
-Such protection might consist of: - (a): particle dust respirators, if necessary, combined with an absorption cartridge; - (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks.
+- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - Exhaust ventilation should be designed to prevent accumulation and recirculation of particulates in the workplace. - ▶ If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
+Such protection might consist of:

-Part Number: NB-42-74550-500g
+Part Number: NB-42-01687-50g